Multicultural Fellowships in Youth Development and Education: Early Admission Deadline February 4th

 Upon completion of this fellowship you will receive a Master’s in Education from the University of Washington and a $4,000 scholarship for a NOLS course (National Outdoor Leadership School—nols.edu) of your choice.

-As a fellow, you will receive a tuition waiver of 35-50% (up to $15,000) off of tuition and room and board and earn $2,500-$4,500 (DOE) each summer as an instructor for BOLD or GOLD.
+As a fellow, you will receive a $10,000 scholarship towards tuition, room and board from IslandWood’s graduate program in Education for Environment and Community and earn $2,500-$4,500 (DOE) each summer as an instructor for BOLD or GOLD.
 Possible weekend work during the school year with BOLD and GOLD may provide additional income.
-Due to tuition increases in the last few years (due to state budget cuts) this is only a partial scholarship.
+Due to tuition increases in the last few years (due to state budget cuts) this is only a partial scholarship.”

 “My experience with B.O.L.D this year has been awesome!
 I have been able to do so many amazing things that I would not be able to do on my own and learned a lot about myself and what it means to be a part of a team that really cares about its staff and the children they facilitate.
 Nothing brings me more joy and happiness then seeing a child discovers new things about themselves.
 This fellowship has allowed me to fulfill my goals of becoming an educator with a masters degree and to educate children in the natural history that is all around the Pacific Northwest.
 IslandWood is a state of the art facility with friendly staff that make you feel at home and welcomed.
 I would recommend this program to any graduate that loves nature, being in the outdoors, helping children and youth, meeting amazing people and who wants to experience a new side of themselves.”